AlexPinekone/Bovine_Renderer/README.md

-# Project-OpenGL(Animation)
+# Game Engine (Animation)
-This is a project made using OpenGL from scratch.
-Presents the animation of a cow knocking down a fence (yes, seriously)
+This is a project where I made a small game engine from scratch using c++.
+It presents the animation of a cow knocking down a fence (yes, seriously.
+And you can move the cow too!)